Spring's going to be warmer, NOAA says

 - Another nor'easter on the way

-(CNN)The official start of spring is just around the corner -- six days away to be exact.
+(CNN)The official start of spring is just around the corner.

 This turn of the seasons generally brings warmer temperatures and more rainfall -- but what does spring have in store for your part of the country?